axibase/atsd/integration/nmon/README.md

 * Console and batch mode
 * Scheduled with `cron`
 * Collects granular statistics at specified interval
-* Collects output of key system commands
+* Collects process statistics
 * Compact data format

 On AIX, `nmon` is pre-installed on AIX 5.3 and 6.1 and newer versions by default.
 On older AIX versions 4.1.5, 4.2, 4.3, 5.1, and 5.2, `nmon` can be installed manually.

 In Linux, `nmon` is [released under GPL license](https://github.com/axibase/nmon).
 It can be downloaded as an [executable binary](https://github.com/axibase/nmon/releases) or compiled from source.
 Supported distributions include Ubuntu, Debian, RHEL, CentOS, Fedora, SLES, and OpenSUSE.

 The `nmon` file format is supported in ATSD natively.
-As a result, ATSD can be deployed as a centralized repository of `nmon` statistics and system commands collected from remote systems while providing access to [Visualization](https://axibase.com/products/axibase-time-series-database/visualization/ "Visualization"), [Alerting](../../rule-engine "Rule Engine"), and [Forecasting](../../forecasting/README.md) features.
+As a result, ATSD can be deployed as a centralized repository of `nmon` statistics collected from remote systems while providing access to [Visualization](https://axibase.com/products/axibase-time-series-database/visualization/ "Visualization"), [Alerting](../../rule-engine "Rule Engine"), and [Forecasting](../../forecasting/README.md) features.

 [![](./resources/widget-bar-2.png "widget bar 2")](https://axibase.com/products/axibase-time-series-database/visualization/widgets/)